Ready for an On-Farm Experience?

-When you register your Farm Camp, we provide a customized, standards-based lesson plan for the Educator to implement in the classroom prior to going out to the farm.
+When you register your Farm Camp, we provide customized, standards-based lesson plans for the Educator to implement in the classroom prior to going out to the farm.
 These lessons help students prepare for part of what they'll see or experience on the farm.
-Farm Camp also provides resources such as permission slips!
+Farm Camp also provides resources such as permission slips, agenda templates, and evaluations.
 In addition, Ag Hosts receive access to resources that help prepare them for talking with students and support after the Farm Camp to continue to share the agricultural message.

 A Single Stop Farm Camp comes in many shapes and sizes but here's an example of what one could look like!

 A Farm Camp Field Day is a larger scale on-farm experience involving multiple classrooms and multiple Ag Hosts and possibly even multiple schools!